DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 This will be faster with `VNC`.
 Navigate to the `Events TTree` in the file that is automatically opened, navigate to the `TBranch` with the Argon 39 MCTruths (it's near the bottom), click on the branch icon `simb::MCTruths_ar39__SinglesGen.obj`, and click on the `NParticles()` leaf (It's near the bottom.
 Yes, it has a red exclamation point on it, but go ahead and click on it).
 How many events are there?
 How many 39Ar decays are there per event on average?

-`Art` is not constrained to using `ROOT` files -- some effort has already been underway to use HDF5-formatted files for some purposes.
+*Art* is not constrained to using `ROOT` files -- some effort has already been underway to use HDF5-formatted files for some purposes.

-The `art` main executable program is a very short stub that interprets command-line options, reads in the configuration document (a `FHiCL` file which usually includes other `FHiCL` files), and loads shared libraries, initializes software components, and schedules execution of modules.
-Most code we are interested in is in the form of art plug-ins -- modules, services, and tools.
-The generic executable for invoking art is called `art`, but a LArSoft-customized one is called lar.
-No additional customization has yet been applied so in fact, the lar executable has identical functionality to the `art` executable.
+The *art* main executable program is a very short stub that interprets command-line options, reads in the configuration document (a `FHiCL` file which usually includes other `FHiCL` files), and loads shared libraries, initializes software components, and schedules execution of modules.
+Most code we are interested in is in the form of *art* plug-ins -- modules, services, and tools.
+The generic executable for invoking *art* is called `art`, but a LArSoft-customized one is called `lar`.
+No additional customization has yet been applied so in fact, the `lar` executable has identical functionality to the `art` executable.

 There is online help: